-Whether speakers choose to strengthen or hedge their statements is also shaped by how much commitment and accountability they are willing to assume for the claim, balancing persuasive intent with the potential social consequences of being wrong.
+Epistemic markers add complexity to uncertainty communication, as they can be used to either strengthen or hedge utterances \citep[e.g.,][]{Fraser1975, Holmes1982}.
+Strengthening \textit{You misunderstood this paragraph} involves high-certainty markers (in bold), e.g., \textit{I \textbf{am sure} that you misunderstood this paragraph} \cite{Hyland1991, Hyland2005}; and hedging low-certainty markers, e.g., \textit{You \textbf{might} have misunderstood this paragraph} \citep{Holtgraves2016}.
+A speaker may strengthen a statement for persuasion, or hedge for politeness \citep{Brown1978}.
+Whether speakers engage in polite behavior depends on social hierarchies or relative power dynamics: speakers are more likely to use hedging with someone of higher social status, such as a manager, teacher, or parent \citep{Brown1978, Holtgraves2010, Holtgraves2014, Holtgraves2016, Juanchich2015}.
+Speakers are more likely to hedge when discussing serious consequences such as poor financial decisions \citep{Juanchich2015}.
+This is taken into account by addressees: \textit{possible} was found to be interpreted as more likely when used for a more severe condition (e.g., deafness) than a less severe but equally prevalent condition (e.g., insomnia) \citep{Bonnefon2006}.
+Whether speakers strengthen or hedge their statements is also shaped by how much commitment and accountability they are willing to assume, balancing persuasive intent with the potential social consequences of being wrong.
 The stronger the expression of commitment (e.g., \textit{I am sure that the deadline is tomorrow}), the more the speaker endorses the claim.
-This in turn increases scrutiny if proven wrong, while hedging can help speakers avoid negative social consequences and preserve credibility \citep{Ochs1976}.
+This in turn increases scrutiny if wrong, while hedging can help speakers avoid negative social consequences and preserve credibility \citep{Ochs1976}.
 Research shows that although confident speakers seem persuasive at first, their credibility declines when proven inaccurate, whereas hedged statements foster more resilient trust \citep{Tenney2007, Tenney2008, Vullioud2017}.
-Independent of the motivation, miscommunication may occur if the addressee fails to take into account the speaker's perspective in choosing a given verbal uncertainty expression or by ignoring the speaker-addressee dynamics.
-Importantly, LLMs might be intuitively perceived by users to follow similar motivations, but we argue later in \cref{sec:data-biases,sec:context} how their uncertainty communication can lead to miscommunication through biases in their training.
+Independent of motivation, miscommunication may occur if the addressee fails to take into account the speaker's perspective in choosing a verbal uncertainty expression or by ignoring the speaker-addressee dynamics.
+Importantly, LLMs might be intuitively perceived to follow similar motivations, but we argue later in \cref{sec:data-biases,sec:context} how this can lead to uncertainty miscommunication through biases in their training.